Auckland Airport

-The airport is one of New Zealand's most important infrastructure assets, providing thousands of jobs for the region.
-It handled 71 per cent of New Zealand's international air passenger arrivals and departures in 2000.
-It is one of only two commercial airports in New Zealand (the other being Christchurch) capable of handling Boeing 747 and Airbus A380 aircraft.
+The airport is one of New Zealand's most important infrastructure assets, providing several thousand jobs for the region.
+It handled 71 per cent of the country's international air passenger arrivals and departures in 2000.
+It is one of only two commercial airports in New Zealand that can handle Airbus A380 jet aircraft (the other being Christchurch).

 The airport has a single 3635 m runway, 05R/23L, which is Cat IIIb capable (at a reduced rate of movements) in the 23L direction.
 It has a capacity of about 45 flight movements per hour, and is currently the busiest single-runway airport in Oceania.
 In November 2007 work began on a new northern runway, to be built in several stages and to be used mainly by smaller aircraft, freeing up capacity on the main runway.
-The project was put on hold for at least 12 months in October 2009, however, and deferred for a further few years in August 2010 following consultation with airlines and a review of capacity management options.
-The timing of the recommencement of construction of the second runway will be demand driven relative to the capacity of the existing runway.
-The expected completion date for the second runway is now 2025.
+The project has been repeatedly delayed and is now expected to be completed in 2038, a delay of more than a decade.

+The airport covers 1,500 hectares (5.8 sq. miles).
+At present, the airport has an international and domestic terminal.
+In 2023, it announced plans for all jet services to operate from a single expanded terminal, with turboprop services continuing to use the existing domestic facility.